Degrees, Requirements, Funding

 - Before proceeding to orals and candidacy for the M.Phil. degree, students must first successfully complete all course and language requirements.

 - Submissions of final lists: Students must submit a preliminary orals list to all four examiners and to one Co-Chair in May of the second year; the lists are re-approved in September of the third year by both Co-Chairs.
+Within two weeks of the scheduled exam, students submit a final list of all orals fields to the examiners, along with a 3-5pp. statement of dissertation plans, conceived as a pre-prospectus.
+This statement should grow from discussions with examiners, and will provide the basis of the dissertation prospectus.
+It is, nonetheless, understood to be an in-process statement of intentions.

 - Meeting with examiners: